gravitational/teleport/docs/admin-guide.md

 ## Controlling access

 At the moment `teleport` does not have a command for modifying an existing user record.
-The only recipe to update user mappings or reset user password is to remove the account and re-create it.
+The only way to update user mappings or reset the user password is to remove the account and re-create it.

 The user will have to re-initialize Google Authenticator on their phone.